Writing & Conversations

 I write.
 And I sit in rooms with people who want to get real.

-The books are where I worked to write down what I've learned so other people wouldn't have to learn it the same way.
-The Substack is where I write new lessons.
+My books are where I have worked to write down what I've learned the hard way so other people wouldn't have to learn it the same way.
+My Substack is where the lessons continue.

 Latest Book · 2023